 Note that you should not break the Internet address of the link, even if it requires its own line.
 Very long URLs, such as those that occur when using an online database, can be shortened by removing the retrieval code.
 (The retrieval code usually consists of a long string of unintelligible letters and numbers following the end point “htm” or “html.”
 Remove everything that occurs after that point to shorten.)

 Author.
 (Date of Internet Publication—could be more than a year) “Document Title.”
 Title of Publication.
-Retrieved on: Date from Full Web Address, starting with http://
+Retrieved on: Date from Full Web Address, starting with http://The above is just one example of citing online sources.
+There are more extensive bibliographic guidelines at www.bedfordstmartins.com/online/cite6.html.

 Grant, Linda.
 (January 13, 1997) “Can Fisher Focus Kodak?”
 Fortune.
 Retrieved on August 22, 1997 from www.pathfinder.com/@@ctQzLAcAQQIIP/fortune/1997/970113/kod.html